modernweb-dev/rocket/docs/pages/help/20-known-limitations.rocket.md

 ## Package and setup

-- `rocket init` creates only a bare-bones Rocket shape.
-Use [Start With AI](/setup/build-with-ai) when you want a Coding Agent to expand it into a project-specific site.
+- `rocket init` creates a starter docs site, not a finished project-specific site.
+Use [Start With AI](/setup/build-with-ai) when you want a Coding Agent to adapt it to your audience, content, design, and deployment target.
 - Rocket currently requires Node.js 22 or newer.
 - The package is published as `@rocket/js`; older `@rocket/create` instructions are obsolete for the relaunch path.